Char Aznable: Reception

 Char Aznable is not only a character, but has become a brand name.
 Char, along with five other notable mecha and pilots from the various Gundam series, were recognized in the second set of "Anime Heroes and Heroines" stamps, released in Japan in 2005.
 Char Aznable has routinely placed in the top 10 lists of popular characters in both Gundam-specific and general-oriented fan magazines in Japan, such as Gundam Ace and Animage, typically ranking higher than the main character and his rival, Amuro Ray.
 In Gundam Ace, Char is consistently in the top 3 of the list, and held the number 1 spot for long periods of time, despite the fact that Gundam Ace tallies votes for Char's alter-ego Quattro Bajeena separately.
 In fact, Quattro also consistently ranks in the top 10.
 In both Gunpla and Figure magazines it is almost guaranteed to see Char's custom red mobile suit.
 He has also been voted as the second most popular male character from the 1980s by Newtype readers.
 During January from 2007, Oricon made a poll in which they asked Japanese fans from manga and anime which characters from any series they would most like to see in spinoff series.
 He won the men's poll while ranked second in the overall.
 In a NHK poll from 2018 he was voted as the best Gundam character.
 In an Anime!Anime! poll, Amuro and Quattro were voted as one of the best anime rivals turned into allies.
-The term Char Clone is used to describe characters in the Gundam franchise that have many similar traits to Char, (red, yellow, and black color scheme, a mask concealing their identity, a rivalry with the main character) such as Zechs Merquise from Gundam Wing or Mr. Bushido from Gundam 00.
-More blatantly, Full Frontal, the main antagonist of Mobile Suit Gundam Unicorn, is an artificial human created with the remnants of Char's soul after the events of Char's Counterattack.
+According to Aaron J. Kane from University of Vermont, Tomino managed to create a realistic series by prioritizing on Amuro and Char rather than focus more on the robots like his previous works.